Captain Thomas Cooper Pattinson DFC (1890 – 1971)

 In September 1942, Pattinson accompanied John Lankester Parker when he test flew the first Windermere-assembled Sunderland flying boat.

 Pattinson agreed to develop a glider on learning from Francis Short of Short Brothers of their difficulties in constructing a small military glider to take off and land on water where the terrain would make use of a conventional glider impossible.
 With his intimate knowledge of seaplanes, Pattinson set to work to modify a Slingsby Falcon 1 glider.
 He designed a ‘stepped’ hull.
-The family building company carried out the work to the hull and wingtip floats, before transporting the glider to Short’s Sunderland flying boat factory at Calgarth, Windermere.
+The family building company carried out the work to the hull and wingtip floats, before transporting the glider to Short’s Sunderland flying boat factory at Calgarth, Windermere – note the glider in this image at the front centre of the hangar by the doors.
 Earlier disasters experienced by Shorts caused Pattinson to insist that he should undertake the hazardous test flight.
-On 3 February 1943, the glider sped across the lake behind speedboat ‘Moana’, to which a drum of cable had been mounted, driven by Lady Craven.
+On 3 February 1943, the glider sped across the lake behind Chris-Craft speedboat ‘Moana’, to which a drum of cable had been mounted, driven by Lady Craven.
 Disaster was narrowly averted when the drag of the tow cable trailing in the water threatened to nosedive the glider, however the cable was released and it soared serenely, successfully landing on the lake.

 Also, Flight Lieutenant Wavell Wakefield made a number of flights in the glider, commencing on 7 February.